oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

   phase: Active
 ```

-The above output was using tg-helidon as the namespace name, but of course you will have used a different name so the output will be different.
+The above output was using tg as the namespace name, but of course you will have used a different name so the output will be different.

 <details><summary><b>If you can't remember your namespace name</b></summary>

-If you followed the lab instructions correctly your namespace should be named <your initials>-helidon
+If you followed the lab instructions correctly your namespace should be named `<your initials>`

 To get a list of the available namespaces